AP Top Entertainment News at 9:17 p.m. EDT | WTOP

-Pelley says complaints to execs led to evening news ouster ‘Aladdin’ soars, but ‘Booksmart’ barely passes at box office Man accused of defrauding comic book icon appears in court Bong d’Or: Korean director wins Cannes’…
+‘Jeopardy’ champ James Holzhauer nears Ken Jennings’ record Edmund Morris, known for his biography of Reagan, dies at 78 Pelley says complaints to execs led to evening news ouster ‘Aladdin’ soars, but ‘Booksmart’ barely passes…

 Pelley says complaints to execs led to evening news ouster